An essential guide for choosing frying pans for your kitchen

 Stainless steel is not a great heat-conductor; it takes a while to heat up.
 A solution, also at a price, is stainless steel-clad aluminum.
 Here, the steel is layered with aluminum so you get the best of both worlds: aluminum’s superior heat conductivity combined with stainless steel’s rugged, non-reactive qualities.

 Layered materials are typically indicated as ply.
 2-Ply for 3-Ply (Tri-Ply) being the most common.
 What that means is there are two or three layers of different materials.

 Carbon steel is a relative newcomer to the frying pan family of materials and it’s well worth checking out.

 Carbon steel is less brittle than cast iron, which means that carbon steel pans can be made thinner and lighter than cast iron pans.
 They retain heat as well cast iron, but because they’re thinner they heat up faster.

 Another advantage is that carbon steel pans, once seasoned, are non-stick.
-And unlike coated non-stick pans, with proper care they remain non-stick over time – in fact repeated use only improves their non-stickiness, if that’s a word.
+And unlike coated non-stick pans, with proper care they remain non-stick over time – in fact, repeated use only improves their non-stickiness (if that’s a word).

-Just like carbon steel knives, carbon steel frying pans discolour or rust, especially with anything acidic.
+Just like carbon steel knives, carbon steel frying pans can discolour or rust, especially with anything acidic.
 Although some would say they attain an attractive patina.

 If you are looking for an all-purpose frying pan, don’t mind a bit of extra care and maintenance and don’t care about cosmetic appearances, carbon steel is hard to beat.